 (2) It's a very straightforward method, especially if you are using the prior year tax to make payments.

 (1) If you are paying in based on the prior year and you are earning a lot more this year, then you could still end up with a large tax bill come filing time.
 If you are earning less in the current year, then you may be overpaying the IRS and lending them money for free.

 Safe Harbor Method Based on Current Year Tax Liability – The Less Easy Option

 If your earnings or deductions are fairly different than the prior year, then estimating your current year tax liability may be the best method.
 The IRS Form 1040-ES and the handy Estimated Tax Worksheet are designed to help you do this.
 Don’t worry, I can vouch, the worksheet is as fun as it looks!
 If you aren't sure that you want to spend your weekend reading tax instructions, then give us a call!
 We are always happy to assist with estimated tax analyses.

 If you are self-employed, you may have heard of this option.
 It's not official IRS guidance, but just a very general and rough rule of thumb to set aside 30% of your income (profit) for estimated taxes.
 This figure can be accurate for some taxpayers, but it depends on your specific situation and does not protect you from underpayment penalties if it isn’t accurate.
 The other risk is that you may end up overpaying depending on your circumstances.

 When and How Do I Give My Money to the IRS?
 (Never thought I’d say that…)

 You’ve made it this far, we’re almost there!

+For instance, in 2021 you will owe your first estimated payment on April 15th, 2021.
 The IRS prefers four equal quarterly payments, but if your income is uneven throughout the year you can vary your payment amounts by using Schedule AI in Form 2210.
-This gets a little trickier, so the details will have to wait for another blog post.
-I bet you can’t wait!

 Feeling Overwhelmed or Have No Appetite for This Topic?